Accessibility

 • Quality

 If you want to burn in the subtitles and keep the video file at the same size, then you have to lower the quality of the video.
 If you want to keep the video’s quality the same with the burned-in subtitles, then you need to make a bigger file or use a more complex format.
-A bigger file costs more energy to create and to send.
-A more complex format uses more energy to create the file and to play it.
+A bigger file costs more energy to store and send.
+A more complex format uses more energy to create and play.

 • Showing or hiding

 Moving text and colorful effects can be distracting for some users.
-No user, however, can change anything if the author burned the subtitles into the video.
+No user, however, can change anything if the author etched the subtitles into the video permanently

 • Editing